2025 Lebanese municipal elections: Baalbek and Hermel Districts

 The "Development and Loyalty" lists put forward by the Hezbollah and Amal Movement alliance reportedly won all 80 municipalities they contested in Baalbek-Hermel.
 The large majority of municipalities in the governorate are majority Shiite Muslim.
 In the city of Baalbek the Shiite duo won every seat, defeating the "Baalbek Madinati" list by over 6,000 votes.
 Unlike in the 2016 election, the Ahbash did not give its support to the Hezbollah-Amal list in the city, due to a dispute with one of the Amal candidates.
 The duo likewise won every seat in the city of Hermel.
-In some Shiite towns, lists competing against the Development and Loyalty alliance attemped to win votes with language evoking Hezbollah's armed struggle.
+In some Shiite towns, lists competing against the Development and Loyalty alliance attempted to win votes with language evoking Hezbollah's armed struggle.
 The opposition list in Bednayel was named "Loyalty to the Resistance", which is the name of Hezbollah's parliamentary bloc.

 The election in Arsal, a predominately Sunni town on the border with Syria, was driven by family rivalries, and a list supported by two former mayors won 15 seats while a list supported by former Future Movement MP Jamal Jarrah won six seats.
 Among Christian towns, the Lebanese Forces won in towns including Qaa and Deir Al-Ahmar.
 The Free Patriotic Movement won alongside Hezbollah in the mixed Christian and Shia town of Duris.
-In Ras Baalbek a list supported by the FPM, Kataeb, and former MP Albert Mansour defeated a Lebanese Forces-backed list.
+In Ras Baalbek a list supported by the FPM, Kataeb, and former MP Albert Mansour defeated a Lebanese Forces-backed list, but ceded several seats to the Lebanese Forces-backed list nevertheless.

+Beqaa District

+In Zahle, a list supported by the Lebanese Forces and the USUP defeated a list supported by Michel Daher, Kataeb, and tacitly backed by Hezbollah and the Skaff bloc by several thousand votes.
+Lebanese Forces leader Geagea hailed the victory, while the regional leader of the Kataeb party was reprimanded after the defeat.